GalaxyNode/Mainnets/Uptick/readme.md

 git checkout v0.2.4
 make install
 ```
-After the installation is complete, you can run `defundd version` to check whether the installation is successful.
+After the installation is complete, you can run `uptickd version` to check whether the installation is successful.

 Display should be v0.2.4
 <a id="run"></a>